|With Jon and Daniel.|

 During the audition, Daniel asked for a monologue with my (imaginary) son going through his growing pains, his delinquency and consequential jail sentence.
 Next, Daniel asked for the contrary, that I celebrate this (imaginary) son's jail term and urge him to make the most out it - to test how far my emotions can stretch and my ability to take directions.

 The script was one of the more challenging ones as it required me to be in a cheerful disposition, but with an underlying sadness that culminated into sheer dispondence.
 This, when he realised that he will miss out seeing his son again in his final moments.
-I guess there may be many people that too live through such situations, given that it is common for one to leave their hometown for cities to edge out a career.
+I guess there may be many people that too live through such situations, given that it is common for one to leave their hometown for cities to etch out a career.
 So this is some food for thought.
 I can relate to some of that personally.
 In addition, I also learn that I ought to smile more in my own life off-reel, as it does make life feel a lot happier.

 This was the first time that I have acted as a clown.
 It was energy sapping to deliver extreme expressions continuously to entertain.
 A clown cannot let his guard down for even one moment, as all eyes are constantly on him to deliver the comic.